Allaman/knowledge.rootknecht.net/pages/01.home/my-laptop-setup/item.md

 ![](neofetch.png?link&lightbox=1920,1080&resize=300,300)

-As terminal I use [termite](https://github.com/thestinger/termite) which is very fast, minimalistic and keyboard-driven.
+As terminal I use [termite](https://github.com/thestinger/termite) which is very fast, minimalistic and keyboard-driven or [alacritty](https://github.com/alacritty/alacritty) a super fast cross platform terminal.

 In order to move around and find things fast in my terminal there I use a couple of commandline tools.
 The most important tools are [fzf](https://github.com/junegunn/fzf) and [fasd](https://github.com/clvv/fasd). fzf allows you to quickly fuzzy find files and folders and search your history.
 Due to the ability to stdin to fzf the customizations are nearly endless.